 In this class, students integrate the use of language skills (reading, writing, listening, speaking, and grammar) with the exploration of interesting content.
 Students learn about U.S. history and culture, as well as global issues and challenges.
 They also acquire common English idioms and expressions.
 A variety of creative learning activities are used, such as field trips, group projects, film, drama, etc.

 Reading, Writing, and Research

 The focus of this class is the development of skills for written communication in the academic English environment.
-The basic levels focus on skills for writing at the sentence and paragraph level.
+Levels I and II focus on skills for writing at the sentence and paragraph level.
 Students engage readings from genres such as letters, news reports, and short stories.
 They begin to explore the research skills necessary for finding reliable information in libraries and on the internet.
-The intermediate and advanced levels build on these skills by moving from paragraphs to essays, adding longer academic readings (articles, textbook material, classic works of fiction, etc.), and learning to integrate sources into one’s own writing.
+Levels III-VI build on these skills by moving from paragraphs to essays, adding longer academic readings (articles, textbook material, classic works of fiction, etc.), and learning to integrate sources into one’s own writing.
 All levels include an emphasis on learning the writing conventions (spelling rules, punctuation, etc.) necessary for effective written communication.